What makes SBR different from other rescues?

 SBR will place horses in every state in the U.S. as well as Canada.

 SBR is an award-winning rescue.
-In January 2007, SBR received the “Heroes for Horses” award from the USEF for its work in 2006.
+In January 2007, SBR received the “Heroes for Horses” award from the United States Equestrian Federation for its work in 2006.

-In 2010, SBR was asked to speak to the Coalition for Unwanted Horses about the innovative ideas and techniques used in our rescue program.
+In 2010, SBR was invited to speak to the Coalition for Unwanted Horses about the innovative ideas and techniques used in our rescue program.